 I believe that desirable social and economic objectives are better achieved by voluntary action than by coercion of law.
 I believe that social tranquility and brotherhood are better achieved by tolerance, persuasion, and the power of good example than by coercion of law.
 I believe that those in need are better served by charity, which is the giving of one's own money, than by welfare, which is the giving of other people's money through coercion of law.

 PROPERTY RIGHTS ARE HUMAN RIGHTS

 I believe that the human instinct for private property is a positive force because it provides an incentive for production, which is necessary for the material support of mankind.
 It justly rewards those who use resources wisely and punishes those who abuse them.
 Those without property must depend on others for survival, and those who depend on the state must serve the state.
 Therefore, private property is a human right, essential for prosperity, justice, and freedom.

-I believe in freedom to accept or reject any currency, or other forms of money, based entirely upon my personal judgment of its value, because a monopoly over the issuance of money leads to corruption, inflation, and legalized plunder of the common man.
+I believe in freedom to accept or reject any currency, or other forms of money, based entirely upon my personal judgment of its value, because a monopoly over the issuance of money and the power to force others to accept it leads to corruption, inflation, and legalized plunder.